-These grievance and complaint procedures apply to WIOA programs, services, and activities in the Alabama Workforce Development Area (all Alabama counties except Jefferson and Mobile) and Statewide programs, services, and activities run or paid for directly by the ADC/WDD.
+These grievance and complaint procedures apply to WIOA programs, services, and activities in the Governor's Local Workforce Areas and Statewide programs, services, and activities run or paid for directly by the ADC/WDD.
 The procedures may be used by any person who believes the Workforce Innovation and Opportunity Act, or any rules or agreements under the WIOA, have been violated (not obeyed) in any ADC/WDD WIOA program or activity.